Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Empirical application

-Given the joint asymptotic normality of the NLS estimator that we establish in Proposition \ref{prop:2}, it is now also possible to put to test MN's hypothesis of `recency bias'.
+Given the joint asymptotic normality of the NLS estimator that we establish in Proposition \ref{prop:2}, it is now also possible to put the hypothesis of `no recency bias' to a test.
 As explained in Section \ref{sec:estimation}, this hypothesis can be parameterised as

-Resorting to Corollaries \ref{cor:1} and \ref{cor:2}, we compute a corresponding $t$-statistic of 8.04 based on a numerical standard error of $\textsf{SE} (\hat \gamma_n) = 0.217$.
-Thus, also in our model, there is strong empirical evidence ($p$-value of 0.00) to reject the null in favor of MN's hypothesis that economic agents weigh more recent observations more heavily than distant ones when forecasting inflation.
+Computing the corresponding $t$-statistic yields a one-sided $p$-value of $0.00$.
+Thus, in our model, there is strong empirical evidence to reject the null in favour of MN's conjecture that economic agents weight more recent observations more heavily than distant ones when forecasting inflation.